lelainep4664/lelainep4664.github.io/_posts/2018-12-21-Flag-Project.md

 ## Explain your code.

-in the first part of the argument in the code below, I used a simple code that my teacher showed us in class where we used the
+In the first part of the argument in the code below, I used a simple code that my teacher showed us in class where we used the size variable in order to create a function that will
 -   Explain each argument in the code section. _then delete this instruction_
 -   Tell us how it functions independently and within the whole program _then delete this instruction_